reifjulian/dobatch/README.md

 ## Overview

-`dobatch` runs *filename* in batch mode in the background, allowing multiple do-files to execute in parallel.
+`dobatch` runs do-files in batch mode in the background, allowing multiple do-files to execute in parallel.
 It requires Stata MP and a Unix-based system.
 Before execution, `dobatch` checks server usage to ensure sufficient CPU availability and to prevent an excessive number of active Stata processes.

 This command is currently being beta tested.